dis-moi/merge-extensions/README.md

 Just run make with no arguments ( will update, build and merge the extensions locally )
 > make

+## Deployment

+Right now the verion number of the merged extensions doesn't update automatically.
+If you want to publish a new merged extension you'll have to manually edit it in the manifest.json file

 # Running specifics tasks manually

 ## Updating